JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 <br>
 #### The Acceptance Criteria

-The Acceptance Criteria is a p-value threshold at which we'll decide whether to reject or not reject the Null Hypothesis.
-In order to remain impartial, researchers specify the Acceptance Criteria before they run an A/B Test.
+The acceptance criteria is a p-value threshold at which we'll decide whether to reject or not reject the null hypothesis.
+In order to remain impartial, researchers specify the acceptance criteria before they run an A/B Test.

-By convention the Acceptance Criteria is set at 0.05.
+By convention the acceptance criteria is set at 0.05.
 If desired, it could be set at other levels such as 0.10 or 0.01.

 <br>
 #### Bringing Topics Together
-In an A/B Test researchers test the Null Hypothesis.
+In an A/B test researchers test the null hypothesis.
 They do so by collecting evidence, and using that evidence to determine a p-value.
-This p-value is measured against the Acceptance Criteria to determine whether to reject or fail to reject the Null Hypothesis.
+This p-value is compared against the acceptance criteria to determine whether to reject or fail to reject the null hypothesis.

-If the p-value is less than or equal to the Acceptance Criteria, then researchers reject the Null Hypothesis in favor of the Alternative Hypothesis.
+If the p-value is less than or equal to the acceptance criteria, then researchers reject the null hypothesis in favor of the alternative hypothesis.
 In this case researchers determine that there is a statistically significant difference of the metric measured between groups A and B.

-If the p-value is greater than the Acceptance Criteria, then researchers fail to reject the Null Hypothesis.
-They determine that the difference in metric measurements between groups A and B is the result of random chance or low sample size.
+If the p-value is greater than the acceptance criteria, then researchers fail to reject the Null Hypothesis.
+They determine that the difference in metric measurements between groups A and B is likely the result of random chance or low sample size.

 <br>
 #### Types of Hypothesis Test

-There are many different types of Hypothesis Tests.
+There are many different types of hypothesis tests.
 The type of test best suited for an experiment depends on they type of data being used and the question that the researcher asks.

 The mailer campaign measures the difference in signup rates between two groups, which makes the chi-square test for indepence an acceptable test choice.

 <br>
 ### Chi-Square Test For Independence

-The Chi-Square Test For Independence is a type of Hypothesis Test that assumes observed frequencies for categorical variables will match the expected frequencies.
+The chi-square test For independence is a type of hypothesis test that assumes observed frequencies for categorical variables will match the expected frequencies.

 The *assumption* is the Null Hypothesis, which as discussed above is always the viewpoint that the two groups will be equal.
 With the Chi-Square Test For Independence we look to calculate a statistic which, based on the specified Acceptance Criteria will mean we either reject or support this initial assumption.